Point and Line to Plane

 BUY "Point and Line to Plane"

-Kandinsky develops his theory in a peculiar language, where geometrical, physical, aesthetic, and spiritual concepts coexist naturally.
-This so-called synesthetic text is not just academic theorization, but observations and conclusions supported by experience of a reputable artist.
+Kandinsky develops his theory in a distinctive language, where geometrical, physical, aesthetic, and spiritual concepts coexist naturally.
+This so-called synesthetic text is not merely academic theorizing, but observations and conclusions supported by experience of an accomplished artist.
 Kandinsky reflects on creating “the science of art” or “artistic science”.
-As for practical application, the artist’s paintings displayed today in museums are his true scientific experiments.
+In practical terms, the paintings displayed today in museums are his genuine scientific experiments.

-Allocating art** as an independent world existing along with nature, Kandinsky expresses his confidence that these two worlds will eventually find common rules of the “world composition”, elaborating the great world order of the external and the internal.
+Conceiving art** as an independent world existing alongside nature, Kandinsky expresses his conviction that these two worlds will eventually converge on common rules of the “world composition”, articulating the great world order of the external and the internal.

 ** obviously, the artist means abstract art, since, according to him, objective art is “impossible to incorporate completely the inner of one realm into the outer of another”.